Tianyi-Tang/Tianyi-Tang/README.md

-## Hi here is Tianyi 👋
+## Hi here is Andy.Tang 👋
-My name is Tianyi Tang, you can also call me Andy.
+My name is Andy.Tang, you can also call me Andy.

 🔭 I'm currently study computer science at Simon Fraser University